-After swearing-in as a member of the 116th congress, AOC became the real spokeswoman for addressing the middle-income group’s issues.
+After swearing in as a member of the 116th congress, AOC became the natural spokeswoman for addressing the middle-income group’s issues.
 Wearing a striking red lip color, the confident and youngest Hispanic congress member became the second most talked-about US politician after President within a short time.
-She challenged the status quo and advocated Medicare for All, turion-free public college, Green New Deal, and termination of US Immigration and Customs enforcement.
+She challenged the status quo and advocated Medicare for All, turion-free public college, Green New Deal, and US Immigration and Customs enforcement termination.

-In the first year of her term, Alexandria Ocasio-Cortez has already accomplished a lot.
-From improving our federal criminal justice system, to advocating for women’s rights, she has been an incredible champion for social change.
-In this blog post we will go over what 4 major accomplishments she has achieved in her first year as a representative in Congress.
+From improving our federal criminal justice system to advocating for women’s rights, she has been a grand champion for social change.
+This blog post will go over her four major accomplishments in her first year as a representative in Congress.

-Her brief political career of two years is saturated with so many achievements, which are impossible to cover; however, we narrowed down major accomplishments from 2019, Alexandria’s first year in Congress.
+Her brief political career of two years has so many achievements, which are impossible to cover; however, we narrowed down significant accomplishments from 2019, Alexandria’s first year in Congress.

-She also raised a question about using “special -interest dark money” from corporate PACs for funding a political campaign.
+She also asked about using “special interest dark money” from corporate PACs to fund a political campaign.
 She referred to it as the “Corruption Game.”

 “Let’s play a lightning-round game,” she said.
 “I’m going to be a bad guy — which I’m sure half the room would agree with — and I want to get away with as many bad things as possible, ideally to enrich myself and advance my interests, even that means putting my interests ahead of the American people.”

-In February 2019, Ocasio-Cortez and Massachusetts senator Ed Markey proposed legislation for the Green New Deal to address climate and economic inequality in America.
+In February 2019, Ocasio-Cortez and Massachusetts senator Ed Markey proposed the Green New Deal legislation to address climate and economic inequality in America.
 The proposal aimed to stop using fossil fuels and infrastructure investment to achieve zero-emission of greenhouse gas.

 The resolution aims to meet 100% power demands in the USA by utilizing renewable and environment-friendly sources by 2030.
 Apart from ecological benefits, the Deal will create millions of jobs, healthy food, and clean water.

 In Nov 2018, on the first day of her congressional briefing, Alexandria joined a climate change protest outside the Nancy Pelosi office.
-Marching with The Environmental group Sunrise, Ocasio told The intercept something new had to be tested to bring the real change.”
+Marching with The Environmental group Sunrise, Ocasio told The intercept something new had to get tested to bring the actual change.”
 The way things are done has not got results.
 We have to try new methods,” said AOC.

 These are only a few glimpses of AOC’s achievements and will continue the next story’s discussion.
 Don’t forget to share your opinion in the comments below.